 - Store and share any resources which are created and have proved effective in the staff T drive. - Teacher evaluations at the end of each unit to effectively review the content and activities - Discussions with other curriculum leads how the subject can better support their subjects topics studied.
-Stronger links with Drama department to be implemented in September 2021 - Curriculum Progression Maps outline expected knowledge, skills and understanding, and clearly shows development over time - Expand offer to PP/SEND children for therapeutic sessions. - Subject meetings will promote the sharing of good practice.

-- Meetings with other middle schools/Thomas Hardye and feeder schools, along with the Head of DASP will promote the sharing of good practice. - Where possible, 'authentic outcomes' for projects are implemented, for example a year 8 disco using their compositions at the end of the Dance SOW
+Stronger links with Drama department to be implemented in September 2021 - Expand offer to PP/SEND children for therapeutic sessions. - Subject meetings will promote the sharing of good practice. - Meetings with other middle schools/Thomas Hardye's and feeder schools, along with the Head of DASP will promote the sharing of good practice. - (Curriculum content refined and reviewed, and to be re-planned during the Head of Department's first year in the school following the release of the DofE's Model curriculum in late March 2021 (having started the post in September 2020))